JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_04_Boost_productivity_Excel.md

 1. Review Copilot's response, and if you want, add the PivotChart to a new sheet.

-1. If you added a new PivotChart, select **Go back to data** to return to Sheet 1.
+1. If you added a new PivotChart, review the chart then select **Go back to data** to return to Sheet 1.

 1. To get a quick view of the months with the most successful sales, enter the following prompt: